tensorflow/tensorflow/tensorflow/g3doc/tutorials/mnist/beginners/index.md

 mnist = input_data.read_data_sets("MNIST_data/", one_hot=True)
 ```

-The downloaded data is split into two parts, 60,000 data points of training
+The downloaded data is split into three parts, 55,000 data points of training
-data (`mnist.train`) and 10,000 points of test data (`mnist.test`).
-This
+data (`mnist.train`), 10,000 points of test data (`mnist.test`), and 5,000
-split is very important: it's essential in machine learning that we
+points of validation data (`mnist.validation`).
+This split is very important:
+it's essential in machine learning that we have separate data which we don't
-have separate data which we don't learn from so that we can make sure
-that what we've learned actually generalizes!
+learn from so that we can make sure that what we've learned actually
+generalizes!

 As mentioned earlier, every MNIST data point has two parts: an image of a
 handwritten digit and a corresponding label.
 We will call the images "xs" and